READ: Testimony Of Tim Morrison, Former Russia Director For National Security Council

 Andrew Harnik/AP

-Impeachment investigators have released the testimony transcript of Tim Morrison, the former top European Affairs official on President Trump's National Security Council.
+Impeachment investigators have released the testimony transcript of Tim Morrison, the former top European affairs official on President Trump's National Security Council.

 In his Oct.
 31 testimony, Morrison confirmed he was on the July 25 phone call between Trump and Ukraine's president.
-He also said that Trump had indeed sought help from his Ukrainian counterpart, but argued the conduct wasn't unlawful.
+He also said that Trump had indeed sought help from his Ukrainian counterpart, but he argued the conduct wasn't unlawful.

-Morrison also said that he was resigning from the NSC, which was first reported by NPR, but denied there was "a connection between my testimony today and my impending departure."
+Morrison said that he was resigning from the NSC, which was first reported by NPR, but denied there was "a connection between my testimony today and my impending departure."

 Morrison is scheduled to appear in an open hearing on Nov.
 19.